cissagatto/pairComparison/README.md

 Here, $C_{i,j}$ represents the total number of datasets where model $m_{i}$ outperforms model $m_{j}$.

 #### 2. Metrics Where Lower Values are Better (Best Value = 0)
-For evaluation metrics where a lower value indicates better performance (e.g., error rate, Hamming loss):
+For evaluation metrics where a lower value indicates better performance (e.g., Hamming loss):

 - **Comparison Rule**: If the value of $m_{i}$ is less than $m_{j}$ on a specific dataset, then count that dataset as a win for $m_{i}$ (assign a score of 1).
 Otherwise, assign a score of 0.